Asaro village

 Bite-Back Shark

 Indigo Earth Foundation supports Bite-Back Shark Conservation in their mission to end shark finning and unsustainable fishing.
-By raising awareness, lobbying for policy change, and working with businesses, Bite-Back helps ensure sharks continue to play their crucial role in maintaining marine balance.
+By raising awareness, educating the next generation, lobbying for policy change, and working with businesses, Bite-Back helps ensure sharks continue to play their crucial role in maintaining marine balance.

 Community Rhino Conservation Initiative